-Should a student be terminated or cancel for any reason, refunds will be made according to the following refund schedule:
+Should student be terminated or cancel for any reason; all refunds will be made according to the following refund schedule:

-- 1. Cancellation must be made in person or by electronic mail, by certified mail or by termination, - 2.
-All monies will be refunded if the applicant is not accepted by the school or if the student cancels within three (3) business days after signing the Enrollment Agreement and making the initial payment, - 3.
-Cancellation after the third (3) business day, but before the first class, will result in a refund of all monies paid; with the exception of the registration fee (not to exceed \$150.00), - 4.
-Cancellation after attendance has begun, through 40% completion of the program, will result in a Pro Rata refund computed on the number of hours completed to the Total program hours, - 5.
-Cancellation after completing more than 40% of the program will result in no refund, - 6.
-Termination Date: in calculating the refund due to a student, the last date of actual, attendance by the student is used in the calculation unless earlier written notice received, - Refunds will be made within 30 days of termination of students' enrollment or receipt of Cancellation Notice from the student, - 8.
-Refunds for the first time student who has not received Title IV Financial Aid will be calculated according to the standard institutional refund policy.
+- 1. Cancellation must be made in person or certified mail, if possible. - 2.
+All monies will be refunded if the applicant is not accepted by the school or if the student cancels within three (3) business days after signing the Enrollment Agreement and making initial payment. - 3.
+Cancellation after the third (3) business day, but before the first class, will result in a refund of all monies paid; with the exception of the registration fee (not to exceed \$150). - 4.
+Cancellation after attendance has begun, through 40 % completion of the program, will result in a Pro Rata refund computed on the number of hours completed to the total program hour. - 5.
+Cancellation after completing more than 40 % of the program will result in no refund. - 6.
+Termination date: in calculating the refund due to a student, the last date of actual attendance by the student is used in the calculation unless earlier written notice received. - 7.
+Refunds will be made within 30 days of termination of students' enrollment or receipt. - 8.
+Refunds for the first-time student who has not received Title IV Financial Aid will be calculated according to the standard institutional refund policy.